 '''

 state:

 stateDatabase - options are "goleveldb", "CouchDB"

 goleveldb - default state database stored in goleveldb.

 CouchDB - store state database in CouchDB

 stateDatabase: goleveldb

+Limit on the number of records to return per query

+totalQueryLimit: 10000

 couchDBConfig:

 It is recommended to run CouchDB on the same server as the peer, and

 not map the CouchDB container port to a server port in docker-compose.

 Otherwise proper security must be provided on the connection between

 CouchDB client (on the peer) and server.

 couchDBAddress: couchdb:5984

 This username must have read and write authority on CouchDB

-'''

-'''

 username:

 The password is recommended to pass as an environment variable

 during start up (e.g. LEDGER_COUCHDBCONFIG_PASSWORD).

 If it is stored here, the file must be access control protected

 to prevent unintended users from discovering the password.

 password:

 Number of retries for CouchDB errors

 maxRetries: 3

 Number of retries for CouchDB errors during peer startup

 maxRetriesOnStartup: 10

 CouchDB request timeout (unit: duration, e.g. 20s)

 requestTimeout: 35s

-Limit on the number of records to return per query
+Limit on the number of records per each CouchDB query

-queryLimit: 10000
+Note that chaincode queries are only bound by totalQueryLimit.

+Internally the chaincode may execute multiple CouchDB queries,

+each of size internalQueryLimit.

+internalQueryLimit: 1000

+Limit on the number of records per CouchDB bulk update batch

+maxBatchUpdateSize: 1000

+Warm indexes after every N blocks.

+This option warms any indexes that have been

+deployed to CouchDB after every N blocks.

+A value of 1 will warm indexes after every block commit,

+to ensure fast selector queries.

+Increasing the value may improve write efficiency of peer and CouchDB,

+but may degrade query response time.

+warmIndexesAfterNBlocks: 1

 '''

-CouchDB hosted in docker containers supplied with Hyperledger Fabric have the capability of setting the CouchDB username and password with environment variables passed in with the COUCHDB\USER and COUCHDB\PASSWORD environment variables using Docker Compose scripting.
+CouchDB hosted in docker containers supplied with Hyperledger Fabric have the capability of setting the CouchDB username and password with environment variables passed in with the COUCHDB_USER and COUCHDB_PASSWORD environment variables using Docker Compose scripting.